 It’s inevitable that pretty much any list of top fitness YouTubers will include Joe Wicks, also known as The Body Coach.

-Wicks was a reputable name years before the pandemic struck, but his channel has reached new heights over the last year.
-The UK fell in love with him during lockdown as he kept the nation’s children active while schools were shut with his ‘PE With Joe’ series of workouts.
+Wicks was a reputable name years before the pandemic hit, but his channel has reached new heights over the past couple of years.
+The UK fell in love with him again during the lockdowns, as he kept the nation’s children active while schools were shut with his ‘PE With Joe’ series of workouts.

 But first and foremost, Wicks is an online personal trainer who offers all kinds of workouts for different people on his YouTube channel.

 As a qualified personal trainer, he also offers nutritional advice.
-Due to his popularity, he has released a series of books, including the famous ‘Lean in 15’ recipe books containing post-workout meals, nutritional information, and much more.
+He’s also released a number of books, including the famous ‘Lean in 15’ recipe books, containing post-workout meals, nutritional information, and so on.

 13. Scott Herman Fitness